pikvm/pikvm/README.md

 # DIY IP-KVM with Web-UI based on Raspberry Pi
 [![Discord](https://img.shields.io/discord/580094191938437144?logo=discord)](https://discord.gg/bpmXfz5)

-Stand-alone IP KVM device with a web interface with various video capture options and a bunch of features like keyboard/mouse control, ATX control (power/reset/HDD activity), Mass-Storage Device emulation and more.
+Stand-alone IP KVM device with a web interface with various video capture options and a bunch of features like keyboard/mouse control, ATX control (power/reset/HDD activity), Mass-Storage Drive and more.

 ![Screenshot](screen1.png)